QGEP/docs/README.md

 click on your language again and then will have the possibility to choose a documentation chapter to translate.
 There is a `Translate` button after choosing a chapter.

+If your language is not yet available, we will happily add it for you.
+Just [open an issue](https://github.com/QGEP/docs/issues/new) and tell us which language you would like to translate it to.